Larsmo: Transportation

 The closest ferry route to Sweden is Wasaline from Vaasa in Finland to Umeå in Sweden.
 Jakob Lines, which went from Jakobstad and Kokkola, ceased activity in 1999.

 Recreation

 There are a number of paved pedestrian roads in the municipality.
 There are walking paths of different lengths in Holm (8 and 13 km), as well as in Fagernäs (5 km), Bosund (8 km) and on Öuran (5.7 km).

 The winter sports are concentrated to Holm where there are 5.5 km of skiing paths as well as facilities for biathlon.
 Ice hockey rinks are located in Risö, Holm, Näs and Bosund.

-There are nine un-supervised beaches in the municipality: Vikarholmen, Assarskär, Fagernäs, Kackur, Sonamo, Köpmanholmen, Annäsgrundet, Svennasminne och Brännbacka.
+There are nine un-supervised beaches in the municipality: Vikarholmen, Assarskär, Fagernäs, Kackur, Sonamo, Köpmanholmen, Annäsgrundet, Svennasminne and Brännbacka.
 Most of them have dressing rooms, toilets and life-saving equipment.

 Sports

-The soccer club Larsmo bollklubb was founded in 1952 and is currently in Division 4, where they usually are located among the top teams.
+The football club Larsmo bollklubb was founded in 1952 and is currently in Division 4.
 The ice hockey team IF Pucken is currently playing in Division 3.